FlyJingFish/AndroidAOP/README_EN.md

 ```
 **If this is not written, the default is true**.
 Please note that when set to true, the release package will ignore the setting of `androidAop.debugMode = true` and automatically adopt the full packaging method.
 When set to false, there will be no such effect.

+**💡This feature was added from version 1.6.6 and is enabled by default, so the release package does not need to manually turn off `androidAop.debugMode` **

 ### This library has some built-in functional annotations for you to use directly.

 | Annotation name  |                                                                            Parameter description                                                                            |                                                                          Function description                                                                           |